bradcornford/Setter/README.md

 	php artisan migrate

 Once this operation completes, the next step is to add the service provider.
-Open `app/config/app.php`, and add a new item to the providers array.
+Open `config/app.php`, and add a new item to the providers array.

 	'Cornford\Setter\SettingServiceProvider',

 The final step is to introduce the facade.
-Open `app/config/app.php`, and add a new item to the aliases array.
+Open `config/app.php`, and add a new item to the aliases array.

-	'Setting'         => 'Cornford\Setter\Facades\Setting',
+	'Setting'         => 'Cornford\Setter\Facades\SettingFacade',

 That's it!
 You're all set to go.